NesaByte/Bapples/README.md

 - Added support for coloured terminal text
 - Added support for --all, --good, --bad flags
 - Added support for --j or --json  to output JSON
+- Added support for --i or --ignore to list urls except ignore url list

 # INSTALLATION